Table of Contents

-- Delving into the childhood experiences of the teen may yield important causal clues, such as a history of childhood sexual or physical abuse, neglect, trauma, divorce, heavy use of drugs and/or alcohol within the family, or family dysfunction.
+Delving into the childhood experiences of the teen may yield important causal clues, such as a history of childhood sexual or physical abuse, neglect, trauma, divorce, heavy use of drugs and/or alcohol within the family, or family dysfunction.

 The Treatment Specialist Will Locate Rehab for Under 18 Near Me

 The Treatment Specialist offers resources for addiction treatment programs for your teen.
 Dual diagnosis treatment programs are also offered that treat co-occurring depression, anxiety, OCD, ADHD, and other mental health conditions.
 Because of this vulnerable age, finding a high quality and safe treatment environment, either inpatient or outpatient, for an adolescent is imperative for parents.
-The compassionate, professional specialists have over ten years experience in the addiction and recovery fields and will guide your family to the perfect match for your teen’s treatment needs.
+The compassionate, professional specialists have over a decade of experience in the addiction and recovery fields and will guide your family to the perfect match for your teen’s treatment needs.
 For a free assessment and insurance check, call The Treatment Specialist today at (866) 644-7911.